 The Canon EOS R is a camera that suits me best because it simplifies my work in those aspects that I don’t want to deal with during the photoshoot (perfect focusing, perfect Auto ISO functionality, etc).
 It gives me space to focus more on the people I photograph.

 In the end, I bought DJI Mavic Air to have the possibility of other interesting compositions from the air.
-But the truth is that I don’t know much about drone photography yet and I usually forget it at home.
+But the truth is that I don’t know much about drone photography yet (see tips) and I usually forget it at home.
 I’m going to have to do something about it!